-According to an article published by Stuff in February of this year, there are about 527,853 rental properties in New Zealand.
+According to the NZ Property Investors Federation, there are approximately 600,000 rental properties in New Zealand.
 That is a huge amount of property that landlords are either managing themselves or putting into the trusted care of a property manager.
 There are several challenges that come with managing your own investment property, such as knowing whether or not you are getting the best possible rent for your property, understanding who is in charge of repairs and maintenance, and being familiar with recent changes to the Residential Tenancies Act as well as the Healthy Homes legislation.
 Property managers have access to a huge pool of tenants, as well as access to renting history and credit information.
 They will conduct routine inspections and rent reviews, and will liaise with contractors and tenants on your behalf.
 They will also navigate the ins and outs of property legislation.

 Are you charging the current market rate for your rental?

 Knowing how much you should be charging for your rental property can be difficult.
 Many people managing their own investment property come up with their rent figure based largely on what they see other rentals priced at.
 However, this method often doesn’t take into account important property features that can increase or decrease the value of a rental.
 For example, proximity to schools and shops, additional bedrooms, bathrooms or toilets, garaging and off-street parking.
 A property manager, as well as being a specialist on the current rental market, has access to extensive information on comparative rental properties, and how they compare to your own in terms of value.